Deep Learning-Based Automatic Diagnosis System for Developmental Dysplasia of the Hip: Conclusion

 \section{Conclusion}

-In this study, we presented a fully automated end-to-end system for the comprehensive diagnosis of DDH from pelvic radiographs based on deep learning keypoint detection and a novel data-driven scoring system.
-The proposed approach demonstrated state-of-the-art performance on different tasks and can be used to provide reliable and explainable support for clinical decision-making.
+In this study, we presented a fully automated end-to-end system for comprehensive DDH diagnosis from pelvic radiographs based on deep learning keypoint detection and a new data-driven scoring system.
+The proposed approach demonstrated state-of-the-art performance on different tasks and can be used to provide reliable and explainable support for DDH diagnosis.